Skip to main content

 10432025-02-10200.00

-The output indicates that order 103 and 104 appear in both Table A and Table B.
+The output indicates that order 101 and 104 appear in both Table A and Table B. By default, the duplicate row for order 101 is removed from the output.